 These Are the 10 Books on Power and Influence Everyone Needs to Read

-As a life long learner, social chameleon, devoted skeptic and ethical hedonist, I am always interested in TV shows that offer much more than just mere entertainment.
+As a contrarian, life long learner, and devoted skeptic, I am always interested in TV shows that offer much more than just mere entertainment.
 I am constantly after TV shows that try to stray from the banality of commercial guidelines and focus more on communicating bold and controversial messages.
 Even if these messages flirt with the idea of excessive honesty and cruel candidness.

-That’s chiefly the main reason I am fond of House of Cards to the point of evangelism.
-Because of its producers’ ability to communicate boldly provocative ideas and desires that lie latent inside every single one of us but we rarely decide to pursue them.
+That’s chiefly the main reason I am fond of House of Cards.
+Its producers have the ability to communicate boldly provocative ideas and desires that lie latent inside every single one of us, but we rarely decide to face them.
 Such an idea is the idea of power and influence that is presented throughout the TV show, while the life of Francis Underwood is unfolded in our screen in an artistic way.

-The importance and necessity of these two forces is what inspired me to write this article.
+The omnipresence of these two forces is what inspired me to write this article.
 I have tasted both the bitter and the sweet side of power and influence and therefore I constantly try to determine their accurate meaning in my life.
-A meaning that is not defined by generalities and despotisms.
-A meaning that is skeptical and forces me to view power and influence from a holistic angle.
-A meaning that helps me ponder, speculate and eventually internalize these two concepts.
+A meaning that is not defined by generalities and biases.
+A meaning that is skeptical and forces me to view power and influence from a holistic perspective.

 Books on Power and Influence

 In my pursuit of defining the absolute meaning of power and influence and their role in our lives, I had an entourage.
-An entourage of writers who dedicated years and some of them even their entire lives in finding the true essence of power and influence.
-People like Rober Greene, Niccolo Machiavelli, and Daniel Goleman, among others.
+An entourage of writers who dedicated years, and some of them even their entire lives, to finding the true essence of power and influence.
+People like Robert Greene, Niccolo Machiavelli, and Daniel Goleman, among others.

-Their books helped me assume control of my life and character, understand myself and the reasoning behind my actions and ultimately become a person that uses power and influence to regain his respect, boost his self-esteem and protect himself from manipulative behaviors.
+Their books helped me assume control over my life and character, understand myself and the reasoning behind my actions, and ultimately become a person that understands power and influence and also fights it whenever the circumstance demands it.

 48 Laws of Power by Robert Greene